gustavoalvim41/GPBCM/README.md

 - **Quick Launcher:** Get straight on the track with your bike and setup.

 ## Roadmap
+The evolution of the project depends on the support of the community.
 - v1 → Initial version.
 - v2 → `Will be developed once the project reaches 20 Patreon supporters.`
   - Input 1, 2 and 3 configuration.